-When power is applied to the CFA633, it detects any devices connected to the Dallas Semiconductor 1-Wire (DOW) bus and stores the device's information.
+When power is applied to the CFA633, it detects any devices (WR-DOW-Y17 temperature sensors) connected to the Dallas Semiconductor One-Wire (DOW) bus and stores the device's information.
 This command will allow the host to read the device's information.

-The first byte returned is the Family Code of the Dallas 1-Wire / iButton device.
-There is a list of the possible Dallas 1-Wire / iButton device family codes available in App Note 155: 1-Wire Software Resource Guide on the Maxim/Dallas website.
+The first byte returned is the Family Code of the Dallas One-Wire / iButton device.
+There is a list of the possible Dallas One-Wire / iButton device family codes available in App Note 155: 1-Wire Software Resource Guide on the Maxim/Dallas website.